tritemio/manta_manu/ES_formulas.md

-In ALEX we have four basic photon streams:
+In ALEX we have tfour basic photon streams:
 \(F_{DexDem}, F_{DexAem}, F_{AexDem}, F_{AexAem}\).
 The \(F_{AexDem}\) stream only contains background because there is no fluorescent emission in the D